ryukeno/acme-entity-generator/README.md

 * 🎯 Follows secure design principles for API-first platforms and OAuth-based integrations

 > Built for demo and technical assessment purposes — not intended for production use without modification.

 ---

-## 📘 License & Use

-This project was created for **evaluation and presentation purposes only** under a candidate NDA.
-It is not intended for public reuse without approval.

----